CellDynamics/QuimP-Doc/Readme.md

 # How to use it

 This repository contains `LaTeX` source of the QuimP documentation.
-Compiled *pdf* files related to currently released version of quimP are available at [QuimP homepage](http://www2.warwick.ac.uk/fac/sci/systemsbiology/staff/bretschneider/quimp/).
+Compiled *pdf* file related to currently released version of QuimP is available at [QuimP homepage](http://www2.warwick.ac.uk/fac/sci/systemsbiology/staff/bretschneider/quimp/).
 This repository is included in [QuimP](https://github.com/CellDynamics/QuimP) as submodule.

 ## Building